The Vet-Approved Guide to Dog Dental Health

 Dr. Ryan Gates, DVM, Cuyahoga Falls Veterinary Clinic

 Initially, your vet will do a physical exam of your dog’s mouth.
-This gives them a window into the condition of the teeth and jaw.
+This gives them a window into the condition of your pup’s teeth and jaw.
 Here’s what they will look for:

 • How the teeth fit together and the jaw aligns (missing or extra teeth, an overbite, or an under-bite).